Stolen Construction Equipment: Stories of Unauthorized Rentals

 Heavy construction equipment theft affects rental companies too.
 Sometimes equipment isn’t returned or a renter provides fraudulent information on the contract.
 Of course, the theft of rental assets occurs on the jobsite.
 The 2016 LoJack Corporation Study on Construction Equipment Theft includes rental thefts and recoveries.
 Download it here.

 For rental companies, a combination of technology and good customer vetting processes help protect assets.
 In addition, contracts could provide required and suggested ways to secure equipment on a jobsite.
 Technology can also help reduce losses from theft.
-Asset telematics software, such as CalAmp Application, helps to locate equipment and provides a historic breadcrumb trial to see the path(s) your equipment has taken.
+Asset telematics software, such as CalAmp iOn, helps to locate equipment and provides a historic breadcrumb trial to see the path(s) your equipment has taken.
 It also offers additional benefits such as actual engine hour utilization and data for predictive maintenance.

 With over $186 million worth of recovered assets to date, as cited in LoJack’s 2016 Construction Equipment Theft Recovery Report, the LoJack® System is an added layer of security for any contractor or equipment rental firm.